Logiqx/gps-wizard/docs/gpx/issues/gpsresults.md

 #### Speed and Course

-GPSResults can loads GPX 1.0 files without any problems:
+GPSResults can load GPX 1.0 files without any problems:

 - Supports the "speed" and "course" elements of GPX 1.0.